Bachelor of Science in Computer Information Sciences Online

 Divider

-Gain a valuable, integrated skillset that encompasses computer science, business and engineering to give you an edge in your career.
+The online CIS degree helps you gain a valuable, integrated skillset that encompasses computer science, business, and engineering to give you an edge in your career.
+The Bachelor of Science in Computer Information Sciences at Texas-based Lamar University helps you stand out in the IT field.

 Program Overview

-Explore our B.S. in Computer Information Sciences online program
+Explore our Computer Information Sciences (CIS) online B.S. program

 Become a technology career standout with the essential understanding of computer architecture, organization and systems you will gain in the Bachelor of Science in Computer Information Sciences degree from Lamar University.
 The coursework in this online bachelor’s degree in computer and information science program covers software design, various computing languages, and how integrating these systematically can help businesses operate more efficiently.
 You will learn to utilize concepts of structured programming, including software development methodology, data types and control structures.